 As students cannot complete four first-year subjects as breadth, you will need to take one as an additional subject via single subject study (Community Access Program).
 This will be free of charge if you achieve a course weighted average of 65% and have completed the other three prerequisite subjects.

-Apply for the Master of Engineering or Master of Engineering (with Business).
+You will need to apply for the Master of Engineering or Master of Engineering (with Business) in your final semester of study.

 Graduate study appointments